 // simulation.changes — balance changes (ERC-20, NFT)

-For a scalable system, you need a protocol database:
+A scalable system needs a protocol database:

 interface ProtocolRegistry {